Hakimbek/my-spring-framework-notes/1_Spring_Overview/README.md

 # Spring Framework
 Spring is a lightweight framework.
-It can be thought of as a ***framework of frameworks*** because it provides support to various frameworks such as *Struts, Hibernate, Tapestry, EJB, JSF, etc*.
+It can be thought of as a ***framework of frameworks*** because it provides support to various frameworks.
 The framework, in broader sense, can be defined as a structure where we find solution of the various technical problems.
 ## Advantages of Spring Framework
 ### 1. **Predefined Templates**
    - Spring framework provides templates for JDBC, Hibernate, JPA etc. technologies.
 So there is no need to write too much code.
 It hides the basic steps of these technologies.